 nbconvert is a program to convert notebooks to rich formats including HTML and PDF, as well as plain text such as Markdown.
 By design, Markdown syntax is unobtrusive and readable in plain text without rendering, so it’s a good choice for our output format.

-As an example, we’ll use a notebook which contains both prose and code cells taken from the documentation for JAX.
+As an example, we’ll use a notebook that contains both prose and code cells taken from the JAX documentation.

 nbconvert to convert the notebook to Markdown, printing the output to standard output.

 $ jupyter nbconvert --stdout --to markdown quickstart.ipynb [NbConvertApp] Converting notebook quickstart.ipynb to markdown # JAX Quickstart **JAX is NumPy on the CPU, GPU, and TPU, with great automatic differentiation for high-performance machine learning research.** ```python import jax.numpy as jnp from jax import grad, jit, vmap from jax import random ``` ## Multiplying Matrices We'll be generating random data in the following examples.
 One big difference between NumPy and JAX is how you generate random numbers.
 For more details, see [Common Gotchas in JAX].
 [Common Gotchas in JAX]: https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#%F0%9F%94%AA-Random-Numbers ```python key = random.PRNGKey(0) x = random.normal(key, (10,)) print(x) ```

 [NbConvertApp] Converting notebook quickstart.ipynb to markdown to standard error and the notebook body to standard output, so we can filter out the header by redirecting standard error.